 The main difference here is that it is two pots.
 The rice is cooked separately.
 Gumbo is served with rice while the rice in jambalaya is cooked and incorporated into the dish.

 And while those are the main differences, there are so many variations within all of that that sometimes you feel like your head could spin.
-This goes for both jambalaya and gumbo.

 And it’s no wonder.
 Louisiana is a big mixing pot of people, cultures, and cuisines!
 Whatever your preference, you won’t be disappointed with this jambalaya recipe.
-It will be part of your weekly routine in no time.

 - 2 teaspoons light extra virgin olive oil